kraxarn/spotify-qt/readme.md

 A Spotify client using Qt as a simpler, lighter alternative to the official client, inspired by [spotify-tui](https://github.com/Rigellute/spotify-tui).
 Much like spotify-tui, you need an actual Spotify client running, for example [spotifyd](https://github.com/Spotifyd/spotifyd), which can be configured from within the app.
 Also like other clients, controlling music playback requires Spotify Premium.

+**Note that the project is currently under a major refactoring, which means that the master branch may be buggier than usual, and using the stable branch is highly recommended!**

 Check out the [spotify-qt-quick](https://github.com/kraxarn/spotify-qt-quick) repo if you're interested in a Qt Quick UI.

 #### Contributions are very welcome!